Perk Weekend! Score Up to 300 Bonus Points!*

 POV: You’ve just found out that your 20/20 vision is now a thing of the past, and your peepers need vision correction.
 Or maybe you’ve always been an eyeglasses or contact lens wearer and decide it’s time to switch camps.
 So the question is: When it comes to contacts vs. glasses, which are better?

-If you, like many others, often find yourself in a head-scratching dilemma when it’s time to update your existing prescription (or get a new one), this post is for you.
+If you, like many others, often find yourself in a head-scratching dilemma when it’s time for your annual eye exam and you need to update your existing prescription (or get a new one), this post is for you.
 Ahead, we list the many pros and cons of contacts vs. glasses to help you decide on the type of eyewear that's right for you.
 Turns out there are quite a few, so sit back and take notes to decide which one you should lean toward.

 Hint: There’s no right or wrong answer!
 It all boils down to your personal preferences and needs.